ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/keyword-queries-and-search-conditions.md

 ## Searchable email properties

 The following table lists email message properties that can be searched by using the Content Search feature in the Security & Compliance Center or by using the **New-ComplianceSearch** or the **Set-ComplianceSearch** cmdlet.
 The table includes an example of the  _property:value_ syntax for each property and a description of the search results returned by the examples.
 You can type these  `property:value` pairs in the keywords box for a Content Search.

+> [!NOTE]
+> When searching email properties, it's not possible to search for items in which the specified property is empty or blank.
+For example, using the *property:value* pair of **subject:""** to search for email messages with an empty subject line will return zero results.
+This also applies when searching site and contact properties.

 |**Property**|**Property description**|**Examples**|**Search results returned by the examples**|
 |:-----|:-----|:-----|:-----|